 40. Tiger Roman Numeral Tattoo

 The appeal of Roman numeral tattoos is that they are a great way to ink numbers and dates that are meaningful to you.
-We do not use this numeric system daily, making it more interesting and mysterious; people may have to double-take before figuring out what the sequence of numbers represents.
+We do not use this numeric system daily, making it more interesting and mysterious; people may have to double-take it before figuring out the sequence of numbers.
 They can be of anything, including the birth of your child, your wedding day, or as a memorial piece to honor someone you have lost.
 The designs are simple, allowing you to get them inked in various sizes and anywhere on the body, and it will combine well with other images.
 A tiger and roman numeral design could celebrate the bond you share with your child, and you can choose to add an adult tiger with its cubs.
-It could represent someone special in your life, and the date that accompanies it will add to this.
+It could represent someone special in your life, and the accompanying date will add to this.

 41. Tiger Rose Tattoo